The links to Amazon on this page are affiliate links. As an Amazon Associate South East Asia Backpacker earns from qualifying purchases.

 28. Thelma and Louise – 1991

 A road trip that turns into a life of crime – a badass travel fantasy can’t get more exciting than that – can it?
 Oh yeah, and then Brad Pitt walks in… In this classic early 90s travel film, two kickass female characters call all the shots whilst driving a gorgeous 1966 Ford Thunderbird convertible across America.
-The film touches the iconic locations like the canyons of Unaweep and the desert of Utah and has one of the most epic police chases in cinema history.
+The film touches iconic locations like the canyons of Unaweep and the desert of Utah. it also has one of the most epic police chases in cinema history!

 29. The Endless Summer – 1966